JDASoftwareGroup/kartothek/docs/guide/mutating_datasets.rst

 For example, :func:`~kartothek.io.eager.update_dataset_from_dataframes` is the update function for the ``eager`` backend.

-To see updating in action, let's first set up a storage location first and store some data there with Kartothek.
+To see updating in action, let's first set up a storage location and store some data there with Kartothek.

 .. ipython:: python